 Pancakes are the ultimate in comfort food.
-Wonderful at breakfast paired with whipped cream and fresh fruit, as a side to scrambled eggs and sausage or bacon but perfectly delicious with butter and Maple syrup.
+Wonderful at breakfast paired with whipped cream and fresh fruit, as a side to scrambled eggs and sausage or bacon but perfectly delicious alone with butter and Maple syrup.

 One of the ways Southerners have traditionally prepared pancakes is with buttermilk, which gives them that sweet, salty and buttery taste we all love.
-So, we’re sharing our favorite old fashion, down-home traditional Southern recipe for pancakes.
+So, we’re sharing our favorite old fashioned, down-home traditional Southern recipe for pancakes.

 Psst – it’s probably the same recipe your memaw, grandma and nana uses.

 Old Fashion Southern Buttermilk Pancakes